-There’s a whole host of walkway materials to choose from.
+There’s a whole host of walkway materials to choose.
 When selecting one for your new path, keep in mind your current aesthetics, and pick a finish that will flow seamlessly into your landscaping.
-A few ideas:

 - Natural stone

 - River rock

 - Bark mulch

 10 Walkway Ideas for Your Yard and Garden